-The Company has established guidelines for saving electricity for personnel to follow the same guidelines and realizes the importance of energy conservation and cooperates to reduce electricity consumption and use energy cautiously in the most economical and efficient way, such as turn off the air conditioner, lights, electrical equipment at the specified time, in addition the company also chooses environmentally friendly materials such as switching to LED lights, etc. Throughout the year 2021, following the implementation of the practice to save electricity within the organization, resulting in a decrease in electricity rates from the year 2020 by 8.33%
+The Company has established guidelines for saving electricity for personnel to follow the same guidelines and realizes the importance of energy conservation and cooperates to reduce electricity and energy consumption cautiously in the most economical and efficient way, such as turn off the air conditioner, lights, electrical equipment at the specified time, in addition the company also chooses environmentally friendly materials, such as switching to LED lights, etc. Throughout the year 2022, following the implementation of the practice to save electricity within the organization, resulting in an increase in electricity rates from the year 2021 by 4.74%, mainly due to the overtime of employees in many departments.